 Film 3: The Dark Mirror (Robert Siodmak, 1946)

 Roles: Terry and Ruth Collins

-As she played two characters in this films, twins in fact, that was maybe one of the most interesting part for Olivia de Havilland.
-Even if I said that My Cousin Rachel was a good movie to see Olivia’s versatility, this one is maybe the best (we’ll from what I’ve seen).
+As she played two characters in this films, twins, in fact, that was maybe one of the most interesting parts for Olivia.
+Even if I said that My Cousin Rachel was a good movie to witness Olivia’s versatility, this one is maybe the best (well, from what I’ve seen).
 One of the twins is sweet, calm and kind and the other one seems to be kind, but she is mean and crazy.
-That must have been a hard role to play and Olivia de Havilland’s interpretation is very convincing.
-That seems funny to say, but she interacts perfectly with herself and she is great in both part.
-It was also interesting to see Olivia in a film Noir and also playing two very psychological characters.
+That must have been a hard role to play and Olivia de Havilland’s interpretation is convincing.
+That could seem funny to say, but she interacts perfectly with herself and she is great in both part.
+It was also interesting to see Olivia in a film Noir and also playing two very psychologically different characters.

 Film 4: The Proud Rebel (Michael Curtiz, 1958)

 One more time, Olivia de Havilland plays here a very good person.
 In fact, this was for me one of her most touching performances.
 At one point in the film, her acting brought tears to my eyes as she was so wonderful and full of sensibility.
 The movie itself is good, but it’s not a big masterpiece neither.
 Olivia gives it a little supplement that makes it worth watching.
 She also has a good chemistry with the actor Alan Ladd, the other star of the film.
 That was Olivia’s last film under the direction of Michael Curtiz.

 Role: Catherine Sloper